China hack backs White House into a corner

-The United States, European Union, Japan and other allies on Monday read more called out Beijing for a hack of Microsoft (MSFT.O) email software that affected thousands of businesses .
+The United States, European Union, Japan and other allies on Monday called out Beijing for a hack of Microsoft email software that affected thousands of businesses.
 Censure isn’t likely to outweigh the benefits of obtaining trade secrets, though.
 Tariffs may be another option, but they hurt American consumers too, as Treasury Secretary Janet Yellen noted last week.

 The problem is that China can easily retaliate against sanctions.
-Brands with a big presence there, like Apple (AAPL.O) or Starbucks (SBUX.O), may be hurt.
-Sure, Washington can punish individual ransomware groups .
+Brands with a big presence there, like Apple or Starbucks, may be hurt.
+Sure, Washington can punish individual ransomware groups.
 But overall, companies will be largely left to bolster their own defenses.
 It’s in the profit margins of vulnerable firms that hacks will hit home.
 (By Gina Chon)

 Capital Calls - More concise insights on global finance: